If you live in a dry, desert, and/or humid environment, then you’re familiar with the dry and chapped lips struggle.

 - Biting your lips and peeling away dry skin with your teeth can make it even worse.
 Resist the temptation to do this.

-- Sometimes, a vitamin deficiency can lead to chapped lips.
+- Sometimes, vitamin deficiencies can lead to chapped lips.

 - If you use a drying matte lipstick such as Mac Ruby Woo, it may also dry out your lips over time if you don’t take time to replenish the moisture.